 Dequincey Jynxie is a female heroin user who runs a blog of the same name.
 It's basically a photo archive of all the various heroin stamps floating around the Brooklyn and Manhattan areas, with reviews of the product itself so that other users have a real-time directory of what's going to make them nod off into a state of blissful, introspective somnolence, and what's going to leave them puking water and bile for hours.
-By the way, I'm pretty certain Dequincey Jynxie is an allusion to Thomas de Quincey, and not her real name.
-That'd be too heavy a self-fulfilling prophecy to heap on a kid.
+By the way, I'm pretty certain Dequincey Jynxie is just an allusion to Thomas De Quincey, and not her real name.
+That's too heavy a self-fulfilling prophecy to heap on a kid.

 Dequincey Jynxie: Well, I was cleaning out my room, disposing of various trash and paraphernalia, when I found a variety of old stamps I'd tossed aside and decided I wanted to document them somehow.
 At first it was just images, but I added the reviews as it grew, almost as a notation to myself in case I came across something in the future.
 I started to save bags en masse, but eventually it got to be too much, as I was looking at a $30,000 pile of glassines to keep them all in, which probably could have paid for grad school or a sailboat.
 Fuck.

-My background is in fine art, and I worked as a mass market designer for a while, so I was always amused and excited by the branding.
+My background is in fine art and I worked as a mass market designer for a while, so I was always amused and excited by the branding.
 I also wanted to keep tabs on the quality of the product, especially if something was particularly good, bad, or just dangerous, so the site could work as a form of harm reduction.

 Have you picked up on any trends?

-In terms of packaging, the classic stamps are often either drug or danger-related, like "Knock-Out," or "DOA," or New York-centric, like "Brooklyn's Finest" or "Empire," for example.
-More recently, though, there's been quite a few more conspicuous urban-culture-related stamps, like "Bugatti," or "Gucci," or "Cash Money"—stuff like that.
+In terms of packaging, the classic stamps are often either drug or danger related, like "Knock-Out", or "DOA", or New York-centric, like "Brooklyn's Finest" or "Empire", for example.
+More recently, though, there's been quite a few more conspicuous urban culture related stamps, like "Bugatti" or "Gucci" or "Cash Money" – stuff like that.
 "Arm & Hammer" was a weird one.
 It's a baking soda toothpaste.
 I'm not sure why you'd want to associate your heroin with the most cliched cutting agent.

 Is this just a New York thing?